 - nurturing a community of undergraduate scholars who are dedicated to academic excellence and diversity

 In addition to connecting students to a network of faculty and staff mentors, AESS administers the Mellon Mays Undergraduate Fellowship and the Wade Fellowship, and supports the Summer Science Program.
-OSAD also connects Amherst students to academic programs such as the Creating Connections Consortium Summit, the National Collegiate Research Conference (NCRC), the Engaged Scholarship & Social Justice Undergraduate Research Conference (ESSJ), the Annual Yale Bouchet Conference on Diversity and Graduate Education, and the Annual Biomedical Research Conference for Minority Students.
+AESS also connects Amherst students to academic programs such as the Creating Connections Consortium Summit, the National Collegiate Research Conference (NCRC), the Engaged Scholarship & Social Justice Undergraduate Research Conference (ESSJ), the Annual Yale Bouchet Conference on Diversity and Graduate Education, and the Annual Biomedical Research Conference for Minority Students.